Oil markets tense as U.S. and China on brink of trade war

-SINGAPORE (Reuters) - Oil markets opened cautiously lower on Friday ahead of a raft of import tariffs set to be imposed later in the day by the world’s two biggest economies, the United States and China.
+SINGAPORE (Reuters) - Oil prices dipped on Friday, with markets on edge ahead of a raft of import tariffs set to be imposed later by the world’s two biggest economies, the United States and China, threatening global growth.

-International Brent crude oil futures LCOc1 were at $77.18 per barrel at 0043 GMT, down 21 cents, or 0.3 percent, from their last close.
+International Brent crude oil futures LCOc1 fell 27 cents, or 0.4 percent, to $77.12 per barrel by 0124 GMT from their last close.

+But looming large over markets is a trade dispute that could see tit-for-tat tariffs raised on Friday.

-The United States has announced the introduction of tariffs on Chinese goods, which are planned to be raised at 12:01 a.m.
+The United States has announced the introduction of tariffs on Chinese goods, planned from 12:01 a.m.
 Washington D.C. time (0401 GMT) on Friday.

 China has said it would immediately retaliate with its own tariffs, and U.S. President Trump said on Thursday the United States may ultimately impose tariffs on more than a half-trillion dollars worth of Chinese goods, in what may become a fully blown trade war.